 This post may contain affiliate or referral links.
 Read more about this in our disclosure policy.

 Each year the week of Thanksgiving we take a semi-lazy week in our Homeschool.
 We focus on Thanksgiving crafts and DIY, books, movies and games vs doing actual school work.
-One of my favorite as of today has been this Thank You Thanksgiving lesson plan.
+One of my favorites as of today has been this Thank You Thanksgiving lesson plan.

 Thank You, Thanksgiving Lesson Plan